 aphorism: A terse statement of a truth or dogma; a pithy generalization, often couched in a mystery, which may or may not be witty (Morson/Cuddon).
 Aphorisms contrast with dicta and riddles, which not only regard all significant questions as answerable but also claim to have finally answered them.
 For dicta, the world is a riddle that has been solved; for riddles, all clues are available for the wise to answer; an apothegm, however, expresses a truth without a foundationSee Also apothegm, dictum, maxim, thought, sentence, riddle.

 Ex: The Lord, whose shrine is at Delphi, neither speaks nor conceals, but gives a sign. —Heraclitus

 apothegm: (Gk: To utter from) A short statement of mystery, usually used to instruct.
+In the renaissance, Erasmus defined an apothegm as a witty reply to a well known proverb or aphorism.
 Overtime, apothegms become cliché.
 Apothegm are related to maxims and aphorisms (Morson).
 See Also aphorism, dictum, sentence, riddle.

 Ex: Haste makes waste; time heals all wounds;